-I'm entering this last card in the ColourQ challenge: #256
+I'm entering this one in the following challenges:

 I'm entering this card in the following challenges: